kharyam/guacamole-ocp-demo/README.md

 ![Guacamole Login](images/guac-login.png)

-After loggin in, you will see a priview of the apps (xcalc and firefox) running containerized.
+After logging in, you will see a priview of the apps (xcalc and firefox) running containerized.

 ![Guacamole VNC Preview](images/guac-preview.png)